California aims to fully reopen its economy June 15

 Health officials consider someone to be fully vaccinated two weeks after they receive their final dose.

-To date, providers throughout California have doled out 20.3 million total COVID-19 vaccine doses, and 34.2 percent of residents have received at least one shot, according to data from the U.S. Centers for Disease Control and Prevention.
+To date, providers throughout California have doled out 20.3 million total COVID-19 vaccine doses, and 34.2% of residents have received at least one shot, according to data from the U.S. Centers for Disease Control and Prevention.

-Roughly 18.1 percent of Californians are fully vaccinated, meaning they’ve either received the single-shot Johnson & Johnson vaccine or both required doses of either the Pfizer-BioNTech or Moderna vaccines.
+Roughly 18.1% of Californians are fully vaccinated, meaning they’ve either received the single-shot Johnson & Johnson vaccine or both required doses of either the Pfizer-BioNTech or Moderna vaccines.

-Nationwide, 32.4 percent of Americans have received at least one dose, and 18.8 percent are fully vaccinated, CDC data show.
+Nationwide, 32.4% of Americans have received at least one dose, and 18.8% are fully vaccinated, CDC data show.

 Along with the progress being made on the vaccine front, officials pointed out that California is also currently enjoying one of the lowest coronavirus case rates in the nation – a welcome development as other areas of the country contend with new spikes of the illness.